-Louis Pasteur was born on the 27th of December 1822 in Dole, France.
-His father was a tanner of leather and his family was poor.
-He was an ordinary student, but brilliant at painting and sketched portraits of his family members.
-He had completed his Bachelor of Science and Arts and a Doctorate in Science by the age of 25.
-The following year, he became a chemistry professor at the University of Strasbourg.
+Louis Pasteur, born on the 27th of December 1822 in Dole, France, rose from humble beginnings to become a distinguished scientist.
+Despite his modest background and ordinary academic performance, Pasteur displayed a talent for painting and pursued his interest in sciences.
+He earned both his Bachelor of Science and Arts and a Doctorate in Science by the age of 25 and began teaching as a chemistry professor at the University of Strasbourg the following year.